christian-siahaan26/itase-6/README.md

-# Skill Test Backend MiniLemon
+# GIZINET App Backend

-This is the backend for a note-taking application built with Express.js.
+This is the backend for managing food nutrition analysis application built with Express.js.

 This project follows a clean architecture approach, which aims to separate concerns and create a maintainable and scalable codebase.
 Here's a brief explanation of the structure:

-NOTE: Implementing hard delete as per test requirements.
-In a production environment, a soft delete approach (e.g., setting an 'is_deleted' flag or a 'deleted_at' timestamp) Would be the preferred best practice for data recovery and audit trail purposes.

 ## Architecture: